PerfectlySoft/PerfectDocs/guide/SQLite.md

 ### Binding Variables to Queries

 One thing you’ll definitely want to do is add variables to your queries.
-As noted above, you cannot do this with string interpolation, instead you can use the binding system.
+As noted above, you cannot do this with string interpolation; instead you can use the binding system.
 For example:

 ``` swift
 let dbPath = "./db/database"